 - There must be some sort of way for students to provide feedback about what they learned.
 It can something as simple as a discussion, or as complex as developing a presentation.

-- When discussion takes place, students must refer to the text while discussing to demonstrate their familiarity with it.
+- When a discussion takes place, students must refer to the text while discussing to demonstrate their familiarity with it.

 Intensive reading is often done in class.
 One challenge with intensive reading is vocabulary.
 Students often see too many words that they do not know the answer too.
 The constant use of dictionaries uses up all the time set aside for reading.
-As such, teachers need to monitor dictionary use so that the do not impede the goal of reading the text.
+As such, teachers need to monitor dictionary use so that they do not impede the goal of reading the text.

 Reading is a skill that most would agree that students need to develop.
 Extensive and intensive reading provide different ways in which students can develop reading skills.
 Reading for pleasure or purpose is some of the primary ways in which adults read.
 As such, extensive and intensive reading are excellent strategies for supporting students in the development of their reading abilities.